General Feeding Guide

 Preventative Health Checks

 Preventative care helps in terms of a higher quality of life for your pet and significant financial savings, long term, for you.
-Many Veterinary Practices offer free healthcare clinics and advice to support your best friend, from cradle to grave.
+Many Veterinary Practices offer healthcare clinics and advice to support your best friend, from cradle to grave.
 Please contact our practice for details.

 A full comprehensive clinical examination normally carried out by the Veterinary Surgeon and included as part of the cost in your dog's annual vaccination.
 Our Vet will also perform an examination, when you take your dog for a consultation on any other issue or concern with their health.